PennyLaneAI/pennylane/doc/code/templates.rst

 Examples
 --------

-For example, you can construct a circuit-centric quantum classifier with the architecture from :cite:`schuld2018circuit` on an arbitrary number of wires and with an arbitrary number of blocks by using the template :func:`~.StronglyEntanglingLayers` in the following way:
+You can construct a circuit-centric quantum classifier with the architecture from :cite:`schuld2018circuit` on an arbitrary number of wires and with an arbitrary number of blocks by using the template :func:`~.StronglyEntanglingLayers` in the following way: